HansOersted/learning-lyapunov-cbf/README.md

 ## 🧠 Features

-- Trains a positive-definite Lyapunov function using numerical constraints
+- Trains a Lyapunov function using numerical constraints
 - Generates a full LaTeX `.pdf` report as certificate

 What used to take a PhD, a headache, and a heartbreak — now takes one command.